tig/mcec/documentation.md

 ### The Commands Window

-The `Commands Window` shows a list of all Commands **MCE Controller** is configured to 'listen for'.
+The `Commands Window` shows a list of all *Commands* **MCE Controller** is configured to 'listen for'.
 It is useful to see the full list and to be able to test them.

 [![Commands](commands.png "Commands")]

 * Double click on any command to cause it to be sent from the Client to the Server (be careful, because if you double click on 'shutdown' your PC will literally shut down!).
 * Type anything into the `Send "chars:" command` edit box and press `Send` to send a `chars:` command.
-* Type a command (or list of commands, one per line) into the `Send any command` edit box and press `Send` to send those commands.
+* Type a command (or list of *Commands*, one per line) into the `Send any command` edit box and press `Send` to send those commands.

 Try this as a quick test: